 COAT on-board equipment – making sure the train understands the rails.

-Digitalisation brings high levels of automation, powerful functions, low development costs per function and the possibility of rapid change and further development.
-However, the resulting high degree of networking also results in more and more compatibility relationships, rapid growth in the number of functions and short life cycles - all in all, diversity and dynamism are inevitable.
+New technologies also introduce higher levels of automation to the railway sector, powerful functions, low per-function development costs and the possibility of rapid change and further development.
+At the same time, these technologies also introduce high levels of networking and thus more and more compatible relationships, rapid growth in the number of functions and short life cycles – in sum, the inevitable result is variety and dynamism.

 Within the framework of the smartrail 4.0 program, many functionalities can also be implemented on the vehicle side: These range from ETCS Level 3 and the FRMCS data transmission system to precise and safe localisation.
 The aim is to achieve a standardised European architecture with defined interfaces and the separation of hardware from software.